mikecarlton/bluekvm/README.md

 1. Test the script:

-    Run it manually on each computer and switch your keyboard back and forth to verify the monitor switches appropriately.
+    Run it manually on each computer and switch your keyboard back and forth to verify the monitor switches inputs appropriately.

     ```
     /usr/local/bin/bluekvm.sh